-1-port High-Speed Serial Interface HSSI Adapter (FC 2289)
+(FC 2289) 1-Port High-Speed Serial Interface HSSI Adapter

-Provides one port for HSSI connection through a 5-meter (about 16.4 ft) STP cable (that is included with the adapter).
+Provides one port for HSSI connection through a 5-meter (16 ft., 5 in.)
+STP cable that is included with the adapter.
 The cable uses 2-row 50-pin SCSI connectors.
-Two types of HSSI Cables can be used with the HSSI adapter: One cable for DTE-to-DCE attachment where the HSSI adapter is the DTE, and one cable for back-to-back direct connection of one HSSI adapter to another HSSI adapter.
+Two types of HSSI cables can be used with the HSSI adapter: One cable for DTE-to-DCE attachment where the HSSI adapter is the DTE, and one cable for back-to-back direct connection of one HSSI adapter to another HSSI adapter.
 (The second cable is called a null-modem or cross-over cable).